Probing the warm dark matter mass with [C II] intensity mapping: Introduction

 Beyond astrophysical applications, LIM is increasingly being recognised as a tool with significant potential for cosmological tests.
-Because the large-scale PS traces the underlying matter distribution---modulated by biasing, redshift-space distortions (RSDs), and emission properties---it can be used to extract cosmological information \citep[see, e.g., ][]{Karkare+18,Azadeh18,Bernal+19,Azadeh19,Munoz+20,Bauer+21,Bernal+21,Azadeh22b,Azadeh22a, Karkare22, Adi23, Azadeh23,Fronenberg24,Shmueli25}, much like galaxy clustering or the Lyman-$\alpha$ forest, but extending to fainter populations and less explored epochs.
-This makes LIM particularly appealing for probing non-standard cosmological scenarios \citep{snowmass21}, despite the additional challenges posed by line interlopers, bright continuum foregrounds, and uncertainties in modelling the signal that remain more severe than in mature observational probes \citep[see, e.g.,][and references therein]{Schaan-White_21a,Schaan-White_21b}.
+Because the large-scale PS traces the underlying matter distribution---modulated by biasing, redshift-space distortions (RSDs), and emission properties---it can be used to extract cosmological information \citep[see e.g.][]{Karkare+18,Azadeh18,Bernal+19,Azadeh19,Munoz+20,Bauer+21,Bernal+21,Azadeh22b,Azadeh22a, Karkare22, Adi23, Azadeh23,Fronenberg24,Shmueli25}, similar to galaxy clustering or the Lyman-$\alpha$ forest, but it extends to fainter populations and less explored epochs.
+This makes LIM particularly appealing for probing non-standard cosmological scenarios \citep{snowmass21}, despite the additional challenges posed by line interlopers, bright continuum foregrounds, and uncertainties in modelling the signal that remain more severe than in mature observational probes \citep[see e.g.][and references therein]{Schaan-White_21a,Schaan-White_21b}.

-Continuing the endeavour of the community in identifying possible applications of LIM in cosmological contexts, we investigate its potential in shedding new light on to the nature of dark matter (DM), one of the biggest unsolved problems in physics (see \citealp{Cirelli_DMRev} for a recent review).
-In the standard model of cosmology, DM is assumed to be ``cold'', meaning that the free-streaming length associated with its thermal velocity in the matter-dominated era is negligibly small compared to the linear size of the perturbations that lead to the formation of dwarf galaxies.
-Popular particle candidates for cold DM (CDM) include axions \citep{Weinberg_78,Preskill+83}---which are non-thermally produced in the early Universe---and thermal relics \citep{Hochberg+14,Arcadi+18} that decouple from thermal equilibrium with standard-model particles and freeze out during the radiation-dominated era.
+Continuing the endeavour of the community in identifying possible applications of LIM in cosmological contexts, we investigate its potential to shed new light on the nature of dark matter (DM), one of the biggest unsolved problems in physics (see \citealp{Cirelli_DMRev} for a recent review).
+In the standard model of cosmology, DM is assumed to be `cold', meaning that the free-streaming length associated with its thermal velocity in the matter-dominated era is negligibly small compared to the linear size of the perturbations that lead to the formation of dwarf galaxies.
+Popular particle candidates for cold DM (CDM) include axions \citep{Weinberg_78,Preskill+83}---which are non-thermally produced in the early Universe---and thermal relics \citep[e.g.][]{Hochberg+14,Arcadi+18}, which decouple from thermal equilibrium with standard-model particles and freeze out during the radiation-dominated era.
 CDM relics are non-relativistic when they decouple from the primordial plasma and are thus trapped within the primordial density perturbations produced during inflation.